codemstrneel/grammarprocessor/README.md

 grxmlprocessor.py
 ----------
-Constructing a set of diagram for the rules from a grxml file contains one function call, for example
+Constructing a set of diagrams for a grxml grammar contains one function call, for example

 ```python
 grxmlToRailroad("zip_code_no_refs.grxml")